-Similar to having a brush, "making a stitch" is a casual affair.
+Similar to having a brush, making a stitch is having a casual affair.

-A tiff could be a minor argument or falling-out, as we know it.
-In the 19th century, it was also a term for eating or drinking between meals, or in this case, a quickie.
+A tiff could be a minor argument or falling-out.
+But in the 19th century, it was also a term for eating or drinking between meals—or in this case, a quickie.

 A version of this story was published in 2020; it has been updated for 2023.